IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    of LEDBAT in SCReAM is quite simple; however, there are a few steps in order to make the concept work with conversational media:

+   o  Addition of a media rate control function.

    o  Congestion window validation techniques.
-These are similar to the
-      method described in {{RFC7661}}.
-Congestion window validation ensures that the congestion window is limited by the actual number bytes in flight; this is important especially in the context of rate-limited sources such as video.
-Lack of congestion window validation would lead to a slow reaction to congestion as the congestion window does not properly reflect the congestion state in the network.
-The allowed idle period in this memo is shorter than in {{RFC7661}}; this to avoid excessive delays in the cases where, e.g., wireless throughput has decreased during a period where the output bitrate from the media coder has been low (for instance, due to inactivity).
-Furthermore, this memo allows for more relaxed rules for when the congestion window is allowed to grow; this is necessary as the variable output bitrate generally means that the congestion window is often underutilized.

-   o  Fast increase mode makes the bitrate increase faster when no
-      congestion is detected.
-It makes the media bitrate ramp up within 5 to 10 seconds.
-The behavior is similar to TCP slowstart.
-Fast increase mode is exited when congestion is detected.
-However, fast increase mode can resume if the congestion level is low; this enables a reasonably quick rate increase in case link throughput increases.

-   o  A qdelay trend is computed for earlier detection of incipient
-      congestion; as a result, it reduces jitter.

-   o  Addition of a media rate control function.
+The congestion window is used as a basis for the target bitrate calculation.
+For that reason, various actions are taken to avoid that the congestion window grows too much beyond the bytes in flight.
+Additional contraints are applied when in congested state and when the max target bitrate is reached.

-   o  Use of inflection points in the media rate calculation to achieve
+   o  Use of inflection points in the congestion window calculation to achieve
-      reduced jitter.
+      reduced delay jitter (when L4S is not active).

    o  Adjustment of qdelay target for better performance when competing
       with other loss-based congestion-controlled flows.